 While the obvious solution is to get more sleep, it can be impossible for most people —especially those who aren’t full-time, professional athletes — to schedule naps or get into bed earlier.
 But there’s plenty of other ways, from finding your ideal sleep temperature to changing what you sleep in and your nighttime routine, to help optimize the time you do spend in bed.

-We’ll talk more about easy ways you can optimize your sleep —and what tools may help you— in Part 2 of this series next week.
+We talk more about easy ways you can optimize your sleep —and what tools may help you— in Part 2 of this sleep series here.